A man has died after being attacked by a shark off Australia's southwest coast, officials said, adding that patrols of the area would be increased.

 In 2014, a young surfer lost parts of both arms after being attacked by a great white, also off Esperance.

 Australia has one of the world's highest incidences of shark attacks, but fatalities remain rare.

-There were 27 shark attacks in the country's waters in 2018, according to data compiled by Sydney's Taronga Zoo.
+There were 27 attacks but no fatalities off Australia last year, according to data from Sydney's Taronga Zoo.